RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 Next, we will use the meanSquareFluctuations.py script to calculate the MSF of the CB atoms.
 The scripts allows you to calculate:

-a) the overall MSFs, calculated over all modes
+a) the MSFs, calculated over all modes

 b) the MSFs of the CB atoms for a specific mode, or a specific range of modes.

 The script also allows for comparison of MSF obtained from modes of different models.
 We can use the –pdbConf2 parameter to send the script a second PDB model.
 The script will then calculate the MSF of atoms corresponding to residues that are common between both models.

-In this toturial we will analyse and compare the MSF between EV71_CG4 and EV71_CG3.
+In this tutorial, we will analyse and compare the MSF between EV71_CG4 and EV71_CG3.
 This will give an indication as to whether or not the higher coarse grained model is also suitable to study the virus.

-1) We will compare the MSFs between the two models for a) all modes and b) mode 9
+1) We will compare the MSFs between the two models for a) all modes, and b) mode 9

  ::